PhantomBot/PhantomBot/CODESTYLE.md

 - **org/json**: JSON parser.

 ## Code specific rules
 - 4 space indents.
-Make sure your code lines up with the current code of it will be rejected.
+Make sure your code lines up with the current code or it will be rejected.
 Do not use tabs.
 - If creating new classes, ensure that they are sensible.
 - Camel case for variable and method names. (thisIsCamelCase)
 - Camel case, but capitalized, class names.
 (ThisIsCamelCase)